A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Experiments

 \subsection{Statistical Analysis of the Results}

-We now analyze the results by using a statistical non-parametric sign test~\cite{mason1994statistics} and Nemenyi~\cite{demvsar2006statistical} test for all datasets in order to evaluate the statistical significance of the superiority of TLF over the existing methods.
+We now analyze the results by using a statistical non-parametric sign test~\cite{mason1994statistics} and Nemenyi~\cite{demvsar2006statistical} test for all datasets in all scenarios (i.e. MTDS, ATDS, and BTDS) to evaluate the statistical significance of the superiority of TLF over the existing methods.

-We carry out sign test on the results of TLF with other methods (one by one) at the right-tailed by considering significance level $\alpha=0.025$ (i.e. 97.5\% significance level).
-While we compare TLF with EasyTL (i.e. TLF vs EasyTL) we obtain a z-value (test static value) which is used to determine the significant improvement of TLF over EasyTL.
-Similarly we obtain z-values for other comparisons based on all datasets as shown in Fig.~\ref{fig:signtest}.
-In the figure, each bar represents the z-value of the comparison between TLF and an existing method, whereas the line represents the z-ref value.
-The z-ref value for $\alpha=0.025$ is 1.96.
-The performance of TLF is significantly better than a method if the z-value of TLF vs the method is greater than the z-ref which is 1.96 in this case for $\alpha=0.025$, as the z-ref value can be obtained from a table~\cite{mason1994statistics}.
-The sign test results (see Fig.~\ref{fig:signtest}) indicate that both TLF performs significantly better than the other methods (at $z>1.96$, $p<0.025$, and right-tailed) on all datasets.
+In MTDS scenario, we carry out sign test on the results of TLF with other methods (one by one) at the right-tailed by considering significance level $\alpha=0.025$ (i.e. 97.5\% significance level).
+While we compare TLF with an existing method (say Q) we obtain a z-value (test static value) which is used to determine the significant improvement of TLF over Q. The z-value for a comparison (i.e. TLF vs Q) on a dataset is calculated as follows~\cite{mason1994statistics}. {